LJONeill/NLP/README.md

 ## 📌 About the Project

 This repository contains an end-to-end **sentiment analysis pipeline** using the IMDb dataset of 50,000 movie reviews.
 The goal is to analyze the reviews with NLP techniques, clean and preprocess the data, visualize patterns (EDA), and fine-tune a BERT model for binary classification: **positive** vs **negative** sentiment.

+In addition to standard accuracy-based evaluation, this project incorporates **CheckList**, a behavioral testing framework, to analyze model robustness through two key tests:
+- **Invariance (INV):** Named Entities (NEs) are replaced with other entities to test whether model predictions remain stable.
+- **Directional Expectation (DIR):** Emotionally charged adjectives/adverbs are added to observe changes in model confidence and sentiment output.

+These tests help uncover hidden weaknesses that accuracy alone may not reveal.

+A research paper is included to document the process and findings, focusing on model behavior, domain sensitivity, and the importance of nuanced evaluation methods in NLP.

 ---